streamdal/streamdal/README.md

 ## Development

-To develop _against_ the `snitch-server`, you must have Go installed as you will need to compile the server.
+To develop _against_ the server, you must have Go installed as you will need to compile the server.
 You can run `make setup` which will install it via `brew`.
 Otherwise, you will have to install Go manually.

-To run the `snitch-server` and its dependencies, run: `make run/dev`
+To run the server and its dependencies, run: `make run/dev`

-To develop the `snitch-server` itself, you'll want to only run the `redis` and `envoy` dependencies and run `go run main.go` manually, on-demand.
+To develop the server itself, you'll want to only run the `redis` and `envoy` dependencies and run `go run main.go` manually, on-demand.

 ## gRPC API Usage